AndreaR2D/Nashville_Housing/README.md

 ## Data Visualization (WIP)

-Viz made with PowerBI
+Viz made with PowerBI and QGIS

 * Infos about the city
 * Sales Analysis
-* Neightborhood
+* Neightborhoods: I've used city public dataset from data.nashville.gov, extracted the centroid with QGIS then import the coordinates in PowerBI to link the orignal dataset
 * Property Specs
 * Owners types

 ## Report  (WIP)